 By Patrick McShane

-In these occasional reports, Digital Privacy News examines the ramifications of Beijing’s decision.
-Today’s report detail’s China’s efforts to revamp Hong Kong’s education system.
+In these occasional reports, Digital Privacy News examines the fallout from China’s new “national security law” on Hong Kong.